MeVisLab/examples/mevislab.github.io/content/tutorials/introduction.md

 | `.py` | Python file, used for scripting in macro modules.
 See [Python scripting](./tutorials/basicmechanisms/macromodules/pythonscripting#TutorialPythonScripting "Python scripting") for an example on macro programming. |
 | `.dcm` | DCM part of the imported DICOM file, see [Importing DICOM Data](./tutorials/basicmechanisms/dataimport#DICOMImport "Importing DICOM Data"). |
 {{< /bootstrap-table >}}

 ### Types of Modules {#Module_Types}

-Within the concept of MeVisLab the basic entities we are working with a graphical representations of modules having their specific functions for image processing, image visualization, and image interaction.
+Within the concept of MeVisLab the basic entities we are working with a graphical representation of modules having their specific functions for image processing, image visualization, and image interaction.

 The three basic module types (ML, Open Inventor and Macro Module) are